-How the 1psched Daemon Tracks the Status of Print Requests
+How the lpsched Daemon Tracks the Status of Print Requests

 The lpsched daemon keeps a log of each print request that it processes and notes any errors that occur during the printing process.
-This log is kept in the \(\frac{\psched}{\psched} \) psched file.
-Every night, the lp cron job renames the \(\frac{\psched}{\psched} \) psched file to a new lpsched. n file and starts a new log file.
+This log is kept in the /var/lp/logs/lpsched file.
+Every night, the lp cron job renames the /var/lp/logs/lpsched file to a new lpsched.n file and starts a new log file.
 If errors occur or jobs disappear from the print queue, you can use the log files to determine what the lpsched daemon has done with a printing job.